Congregation Anshai Emeth: Beth Israel

-Anshai Emeth was founded when several Jewish families in the Peoria area, immigrants from Western Europe affiliated with the Reform movement, came together to establish an organized religious community.
-At first they gathered in either members houses or various buildings around Peoria, and in 1863 they purchased a former Presbyterian church as the first synagogue in Peoria.
 On October 2, 1874, new Jewish immigrants from Russia, Poland and Hungary affiliated with the Orthodox movement left Anshai Emeth to found their own congregation, named Beth Israel.
+They purchased the church on Seventh Street near Franklin, originally the Central Christian Church built in 1855.
 After years of tensions between the two synagogues, in 1886 the two were united again, with Beth Israel selling their building and turning over their accounts to Anshai Emeth.
 Members of the community who did not wish to join the Reform congregation continued to hold services on their own where they could.
 That community would later create Congregation Agudas Achim, at first affiliated with the Orthodox movement.